reedyrm/PizzaBot/README.md

-﻿# FirstEchoBot
+﻿# Pizzabot

-Bot Framework v4 echo bot sample.
+Bot Framework v4 sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com).

 ## Prerequisites